Today's recipe: Cabbage, carrots and celery with white beans. Low carb. No added fat. Weight Watchers 1 point.

 1/4 cup chopped parsley

-In a large soup pot, cook the onion in the water for about 3 minutes.
+In a large soup pot or Dutch, cook the onion in the water for about 3 minutes.
 Add the carrots and celery and cook another 3 minutes.
 Add the caraway and cook another minute.
-Add cabbage, water and brown sugar and cook for 5 minutes.
-Stir in tomatoes, cover and simmer for 20 minutes.
-Add beans and vinegar, simmer 5 minutes or until beans are heated through.
+Add the cabbage, 2 cups water and brown sugar and cook for 5 minutes.
+Stir in the tomatoes, cover and simmer for 20 minutes.
+Add the beans and vinegar, simmer 5 minutes or until beans are heated through.
 Stir in the parsley.
-Serve immediately or let rest for a day to allow flavors to meld.
+Serve immediately or let rest for a few hours to a whole day to allow flavors to meld.
 Reheats beautifully.

 ~ Peasant Cabbage Tomato Soup ~